 - The force of the impact

 - The steering angle

 The information from the black box requires a forensic download that follows manufacturer specifications to ensure no data is lost.
 A specialist would be needed to accurately interpret the information, but this could prove to be invaluable in showing that the other driver caused the collision.

-If you have been injured in an collision caused by another driver, it is important that you contact an experienced personal injury attorney as soon as possible to help you obtain the black box data and any other documentation of your claim before it is lost.
-We represent car wreck victims throughout the Dallas Fort Worth area including Colleyville, Irving, Euless, Grapevine, North Richland and Arlington.
+If you have been injured in an accident caused by another driver, it is important that you contact an experienced personal injury attorney as soon as possible to help you obtain the black box data and any other documentation of your claim before it is lost.
+We represent car accident victims throughout the Dallas Fort Worth area including Colleyville, Irving, Euless, Grapevine, North Richland and Arlington.
 Contact us online or call us directly at (817) 380-4888 to schedule your free consultation.